Sound engines

 Note

-When an envelope stage is set to 0 ms it will skipped, so by setting all stages to 0 ms the envelope will instantly reach its end and thus corresponding sound source will stay silent.
+When an envelope stage is set to 0 ms it will skipped.
+By setting all stages to 0 ms the envelope will instantly reach its end and thus corresponding sound source will stay silent.

 See also